Cat Daddies

-Cat Daddies is a 2022 American documentary movie directed, produced and edited by Mye Hoang, it stars Nathan Kehn, Jordan Lide, David Durst, Ridoanul Haque Siyam, and Ryan Robertson played lead and supporting roles.
+Cat Daddies is a 2022 American documentary movie directed, produced and edited by Mye Hoang.
+It stars Nathan Kehn, Jordan Lide, David Durst, and Ryan Robertson, playing lead and supporting roles.

 Plot

 A heart-warming collective portrait of eight unique men whose lives have been changed by their love for cats.
 Some of these men will navigate the unprecedented challenges of 2020 with the help of these feline friends.